MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Our Approach

-Our evaluation results (Section~\ref{sec:evalresults}) show that the second solution of augmenting the training set with all the adversarial examples generated for each of all the previously constructed models (\textbf{Solution 2}) performs better than \textbf{Solution 1}.
 One observation to explain such results is that in the first solution, $Adv_{M_2}$ may not be representative for $Adv_{M_1}$.
 So $M_3$ (trained with the union of the original training set and $Adv_{M_{2}}$) can still be vulnerable to $Adv_{M_{1}}$.
 In the second solution, we train $M_3$ with the union of the original training set and $Adv_{T}, Adv_{M_1}, Adv_{M_2}$ to make $M_3$ more robust against all the previously constructed models' adversarial examples.
 Thus, we implement \toolName by following the second solution.
 It is worth noting that the last model, which is trained with all the other models' adversarial examples, seems to be more robust than other models.
 However, the reason that we still include other models in our defense is that the last model is vulnerable to its own adversarial set ($Adv_{M_3}$), and all the models in the family could be complementary to each other.

 Figure~\ref{fig:approachintuition} illustrates the idea of having multiple models and why \textbf{Solution 2} performs better than \textbf{Solution 1}.
 Let the rectangle in each solution represent the set of all adversarial examples for the target model ($Adv_T \subset \mathbb{S}$) under a given attack approach.
 This set can be infinite. \toolName incrementally constructs additional models one by one.
 First, \toolName constructs $M_1$ aiming to defend against a subset of $Adv_T$ by training $M_1$ with some adversarial examples for $T$.
 The circle for $M_1$ covers the subset of $Adv_T$ that $M_1$ can defend. \toolName keeps constructing more models to cover more space in the rectangle, indicating that \toolName is getting more robust to adversarial examples.
 Intuitively, \toolName performs well when many of the constructed models cover a large portion of the rectangle.
 The difference between \textbf{Solution 1} and \textbf{Solution 2} is that \toolName trains $M_3$ with the union of the original training set and $Adv_T, Adv_{M_2}$ in \textbf{Solution 1}, but trains $M_3$ with the union of the original training set and $Adv_T, Adv_{M_1},Adv_{M_2}$ in \textbf{Solution 2}.
 Thus, $M_3$ in \textbf{Solution 2} is likely able to defend against adversarial examples for $M_1$, resulting in having a higher chance that a given adversarial example can be defended by all the three models ($M1, M2, M3$).
 According to Figure~\ref{fig:approachintuition}, a given adversarial example $x$ can be defended by only $M1$ and $M2$ in \textbf{Solution 1}.
 However, $x$ can be defended by all the three models in \textbf{Solution 2}.
 A higher number of additional models that are robust to $x$ results in a higher chance that \toolName selects a right model at runtime.